djaus2/CC2650SensorTag-CS/README.md

 This repository is a port of the [ms-iot/Samples/BluetoothGatt/CS GitHub](https://github.com/ms-iot/samples/tree/develop/BluetoothGATT/CS) code to support the Texas Instrument CC2650STK, the **CC2650 SensorTag**.
 The Microsoft code only supports the TI CC2541 Sensor Tag.
 This code has been refactored and extended to only support the CC2650.

+Note also Windows 8.1 code on Codeplex: https://sensortag.codeplex.com/

 The code establishes a connection to the service for each of the BTE characteristics and displays their values in real time.
 A major difference from the CC2541 is that the Gyroscope, Magnetometer and Accelerometer are one characteristic, Motion.
 Also this tag has a reed switch.
 By default, sensors run in Notification mode where they periodically update their values to the UI through a UI Callback.

 This code also supports the IO Characteristic enabling turning on/off of the LEDs 1 & 2 as well as the Buzzer on and off.